AxdeKlerk/SLP/DEBUGGING.md

 #### 4.1.1.4 CSS Layout Bug
 **Bug:**
-On screens between 576px and 767px, *my* event cards were not centered.
+On screens between 576px and 767px, *my* event cards were not centred.
 The `.row` container was full width, but the `.standard-card` element stayed stuck to the left side.
 This only happened on small screens because the card had a `max-width` set, which prevented it from stretching to fill the column.
-Without centering rules, it always aligned left.
+Without centring rules, it always aligned left.

 **Fix:**
-I discovered that the `.standard-card` CSS had `max-width: 300px;` but no horizontal centering.
+I discovered that the `.standard-card` CSS had `max-width: 300px;` but no horizontal centring.
 The card was narrower than its parent column and defaulted to the left.
 I fixed this by adding `margin-left: auto;` and `margin-right: auto;` to the `.standard-card` CSS so that it stayed centered inside its column.

 **Lesson Learned:**
 When using `max-width` on a card inside a Bootstrap column, the card will not center itself automatically.
 Even if the column is full width, the child element needs `margin: auto` to align correctly.
 Always check custom CSS rules like `max-width` if a card or element looks offset at certain breakpoints.
 Although, it is quite basic syntax and something I should have known, going off into a panic about it when it is not working is not helpful, and most certainly a pause moment to step back and think clearly without doubting *myself*.